sumanpospa/maruzzella-roster---clock-in/USER_MANUAL.md

 - **Don't share your PIN** with other staff members
 - **Log out** when using a shared device
-- **Keep your PIN secure** - change it from the default `1234`
+- **Keep your PIN secure** - ask your manager to change it from the default `1234`
-- Only managers should access Settings and edit rosters
+- Only managers should manage employee accounts

 ---